everettjf/XBookmark/README.md

 - type `Ctrl + Shift + F3` to jump to previous bookmark.
 - type `Command + Shift + F3` to clear bookmarks.

-# Plan for next version
-- Bookmark Comment
-- Toggle Bookmark with Mnemonic

 # Thanks for
 - XToDo